 If you continually email unengaged subscribers, your sender reputation will diminish and inbox providers (e.g., Gmail, Yahoo, Hotmail) will send more of your emails to spam.
 As a result, fewer people will see your messages and open rates (and revenue) will suffer.
-When people stop opening your emails, it's an implicit sign that they are no longer interested in receiving content from your business, and you should refrain from sending to these profiles.
+When people stop opening your emails, it's an implicit sign that they are no longer interested in receiving your brand content, and you should refrain from sending to these profiles.

 Good sending habits and high open rates equate to a better sender reputation.
 Opened emails signify customer engagement and interest in your products.
-When people open your emails, they are engaging with your marketing content and are more likely to purchase from your brand.
+When people open your emails, they are engaging with your marketing content and are more likely to purchase.
 Moreover, the better your open rate, the less likely you are to end up in the spam folder.

 A great open rate is around 25% or higher.
 For more information on what qualifies as good (and bad) for deliverability metrics, head to our article, How to Monitor Deliverability Performance.

 There are three key steps to increase open rates: